THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 Three unrelated factors were to help the industry.
 Firstly, fresh oak barrels were lying abandoned in France between 1860-1900 because of the Phylloxera devastation and could be used freely in the industry, particularly for grain whisky.
 Secondly, the Scots, Irish and other settlers in America, including English, Welsh, German and Frenchmen, began to distill their own whisky, using corn as the basic grain.
 The best of these whiskies came from the distillers using water from the Ohio River.
 The principal port on the Ohio River was Maysville, in present day Kentucky, from where whisky and other products were shipped within America and overseas.
 Thirdly, the use of Sherry in Great Britain also diminished, leaving their butts stranded around the country.

 Fortunately for Alec, that export of American whiskies overseas was in the same ships that Walker had used for his exports.
 He and his team located barrels of whisky that had come from America and Spain and bought them off once their contents had been bottled or sold.
 They were told that the coopers in America would deep-char and toast the casks before using them, a factor that would influence decisions in the next generation of Walkers.
 Alec found that the freshly imported barrels were a good choice to restart his failed experiment and he was thus able to create a 6-year-old whisky of premium quality.
 Sadly, he died in 1889, aged 52, leaving his sons Alexander II and George in charge.
 By now, distillers and whisky blenders were beginning to understand the difference between the types of casks used and the importance of the cooper.
+By this date, whisky constituted 92-95 percent of the Walker family business.

 The acquisition of Cardhu distillery in 1893 changed the Johnnie Walker trajectory to the best possible.
 When added to the blends in use, it changed the overall profile markedly.
 The Special Old Highland, featuring a red label was born in 1896.
 An exceptionally smooth and mellow whisky, it allowed Alex to reduce the strength to 25 under proof, equivalent to 42.8% ABV.
 The whisky could now be drunk neat, with a few drops of water or soda or with a cube or two of ice.
 The aroma of the 9 YO was overpowering, able to fill a room with its enticing qualities.
 It could not, however, be aged further.